jw-meelogic/vanilla-mocha-doom/README.md

 Mocha Doom is a pure Java Doom source port.
 Most of the hard work of porting Doom to Java has already been done, thanks to Velktron (Maes) (see [Programming tricks](PROGRAMMING.md) for technical details), but he has stopped working on it in 2013.

-Although the port is almost complete, some work remains to do, most importantly the network code for the multiplayer is missing.
+Although the port is almost complete and many bugs have been fixed by contributors, some work remains to do, most importantly the network code for the multiplayer is missing.

-This fork of Mocha Doom is intended to support the classic key controls, and provide some pre-compiled binaries for convenience.
+This fork of Mocha Doom is intended to support the classic key controls, and provide some pre-compiled binaries and startup scripts for convenience.

 ## Download